About This Site…

 More on the cutting-edge theories and concepts which feed into Integrated SocioPsychology can be found in the Theory, Articles, MeshWORKS, FAQs and Glossary pages.
 Practical applications can be found (alongside theory) in the Lifespan, Society & Community, Global and Mental Health pages.
 My Blog often contains shortish pieces relevant to these kinds of issues.
 The Blog is very important to me as it allows quick, intuitive responses to whatever strikes me.
 The Blog is interactive and visitors are invited to make comments and constructive criticisms in response to my posts.
 Many of the theory and application pages are also open for visitors to make comments.
 It is often through constructive sharing, challenging and debate that we learn.
 As Gregory Bateson (1972) said: “Knowledge comes from but a single perspective.
 Wisdom comes from multiple perspectives.”

-The site carries a real flavour and much information as to how Integrated SocioPsychology is being developed (by myself and others).
+The site carries a real flavour and much information as to how Integrated SocioPsychology has been developed (by myself and others).
 However, greater detail and elaboration can be found in my book, ‘Knowing Me, Knowing You: an Integrated SocioPsychology Guide to Personal Fulfilment & Better Relationships’.

 This site as a resource base